-I’ve always wanted to visit Christmas markets abroad so before Christmas I decided to take a trip to Vienna, Austria as it is supposedly home to some of the best Christmas markets in the world.
+I’ve always wanted to visit Christmas markets abroad so before Christmas (in 2018) I decided to take a trip to Vienna, Austria as it is supposedly home to some of the best Christmas markets in the world.
 Although the Christmas markets were amazing, there are lots of non-Christmas related things to do in Vienna too.
 Here is a list of what to do and where to eat.
 Hope it helps. 🙂

 Vienna is a beautiful city.
 When I visited it was the week before Christmas so it was super cold.
 It had been snowing all week before I got there and although it wasn’t snowing while I was there the temperature was below 0 most of the time.
 If you are visiting in December/January make sure to bring lots of layers.